 You want fries with that?
 Uh, Yeah!said by EVERYONE

 Making roasted potatoes is so easy!
 You might not need a recipe, but I can give you a few pointers to ensure that you’ll produce perfect roasted potatoes every time!

 While the recipe below calls for Yukon Gold potatoes, virtually any variety of potatoes will work.

 - Potatoes: I prefer the texture you can get using starchier potatoes, like red potatoes or Yukon golds.
 Sweet Potatoes also work very well.

 - Oil: Use a cooking oil that tolerates high heat.
-My favorite oil to gook with at the moment is avocado oil.
+My favorite oil to gook with at the moment is avocado oil (affiliate link).
 It has a buttery taste and tolerates roasting and sautéing very well.

 - Salt: Salt is an important element of any recipe.